madelinekreiff/my-portfolio/README.md

 # my-portfolio
-A multi-page, dynamic and responsive portfolio website to view my projects, learn a little bit about me and find my contact information
+This is the repo for my multi-page, dynamic and responsive portfolio website.
+View my projects, learn a little bit about myself and find my contact information at mkreiff.com
-(mkreiff.com)